 The target for goal number four is to reduce the under-five mortality rate by two-thirds between 1990 and 2015.
 Mortality rate is expressed as the number of deaths per 1000 live births.
-The under-five mortality rate in Uganda decreased from 203 in 1991 to 137 in 2006.
-Infant (less than 12 months) mortality rate is down from 122 to 76 in the same period.
+The under-five mortality rate in Tanzania has decreased from 141 in 1992 to 112 in 2008.
+Infant (under 12 months) mortality rate is down from 92 to 72 in the same period.

 It is generally recommended for children to be immunised against measles at the age of nine months, although some countries recommend later immunisation.
 The proportion of 1 year olds immunised against measles is found through surveys by using information provided by head of households on immunisation status for children between 12 and 23 months of age.
 Administrative data are recordings of immunisations by health personnel divided by the target group.
-The survey data show an increase from 60 per cent in 1995 to 68 per cent in 2006, while the administrative data is more inconclusive.